kevinsalter/sketches/contents/articles/4-mobile-recognition/index.md

 1. login
 2. navigation
+    - I'm leaning towards a fullscreen nav motif throughout the app (i.e. popovers, dialogs, and navigation would all take up the full screen while they're being used)
 3. browse colleagues
     - _also browse departments or teams?_
+    - choosing a colleague then opens recognition form with the person pre-selected
 4. recognition form (for giving recognition)
     - _recognize individuals, groups, and departments?_
     - choose user(s)